 While four of the five factions are available from the get-go, you need to earn the DedSec activist group.
 Post-release, once every three months, players can look forward to seeing a new faction in-game, as well as new maps, weapons, cosmetics, battle passes, and events.

 In July 2021, Ubisoft said the first XDefiant beta on PC would start the following August.
 Since then, multiple beta tests have occurred, with the latest closed beta occurring as recently as April 2023.
-There is currently no scheduled betas announced since April 2023, but we’ll keep you informed if that changes.
+A Public Test Session was held between September 28 and September 29, with very limited access to the game, and after this PTS, the game was delayed again.
+There are currently no scheduled betas announced since September 2023, but we’ll keep you informed if that changes.

 XDefiant modes and maps